wanyakiago/pig-dice/README.md

 ## Getting Started

 To get started with this project, clone the project onto the location of choice and locate index.html in the parent folder.
 Open the file with a browser of your choice and view the website on yur local machine.
 Alternatively, you may also view the application by visiting
+To get started with this project, clone the project onto the location of choice and locate index.html in the parent folder.
+Open the file with a browser of your choice and view the website on yur local machine.
+Alternatively, you may also view the application by visiting https://github.com/wanyakiago/pig-dice.git

 ### Prerequisites